 Not unlike its predecessor, this building featured two wings that formed a wide arc, built on the foundations of the old palace.
 However, this time, the wings were not connected but were left independent.
 In the center is a wide esplanade that allows visitors to catch the best view in the city of the Eiffel Tower.
 Quotations by French poet and philosopher, Paul Valéry, decorate the buildings.
 Large bronze statues of Apollo and Hercules stand in front of each wing.

 Today, the Palais de Chaillot houses a number of different museums.
 In the south wing, there are two – the Musée de la Marine (Naval Museum) and the Musée de l’Homme (The Museum of Man).
 The former is a maritime-themed museum with a collection that started with artifacts belonging to Louis XV.

 The Musée de l’Homme (Museum of Man), a museum of anthropology, strives to be a museum that can “define humanity” in a variety of different ways.
-It reopened October 17, 2015 after it was closed six years earlier.
-A selection of its collection moved to the brand new Quai Branly museum but it is still considered one of the world’s most important museums of anthropology.
+It reopened October 17, 2015, after it was closed six years earlier.
+A selection of its collection moved to the Quai Branly museum, but it is still considered one of the world’s most important museums of anthropology.